Interruptions and Withdrawals

 If, for any reason, you are thinking about leaving your programme or wish to temporarily pause or interrupt your studies, we are keen to discuss this with you.
 In the first place, you should talk to your personal tutor or your programme leader.
 In addition you may wish to contact Student Experience and Support as they have trained advisers who can help with all types of financial, personal and emotional issues.
 It could be that we can help you with your problem or advise you where you can access relevant help or support.

-If you wish to notify the University that you are thinking about interrupting or withdrawing, you will need to complete the online form available here: https://sss.salford.ac.uk/.
+If you wish to notify the University that you are thinking about interrupting or withdrawing, you will need to complete the online form available on the Student Self-Service Portal which you can access at https://sss.salford.ac.uk/.

 The University’s Student Interruptions and Withdrawals Policy is available here.